Japan exports jump, but trade still in red; corp mood dips

 Japan’s economy is expected to grow around 2 percent in the current fiscal year to March 2013 as rebuilding from the earthquake gets into full swing. ($1 = 81.3100 Japanese yen)

-Additional reporting by Izumi Nakagawa and Kaori Kaneko; Editing by Tomasz Janowski and Ed Davies
+Additional reporting by Izumi Nakagawa and Kaori Kaneko; Editing by Tomasz Janowski and Richard Pullin